Sublinear Time Spectral Density Estimation: Introduction

 \subsection{Related work}

-\textbf{Spectral density estimation.} As discussed, algorithms for spectral density estimation have been studied since the early 90s \cite{Skilling:1989,SilverRoder:1994,Wang:1994}.
-We refer the reader to the excellent survey by \cite{weisse2006kernel}.
-The Wasserstein-1 distance has been suggested as a natural metric for evaluating the error of spectral density estimates (e.g. in \cite{DongBensonBindel:2019}).
-While we are not aware of any direct results providing a linear time algorithm with a worst-case guarantee, as in Theorem \ref{thm:exactMatMultSDE}, it is possible to obtain a similar result from the work of Valiant and Kong on learning a distribution in Wasserstein-1 distance based on approximations to the standard moments \cite{KongValiant:2017}.
-Specifically, moment estimates for $A$ obtained via Hutchinson's estimator could be directly plugged into that result to approximate the spectral density.
-However, such an approach inherently incurs an inverse \emph{exponential} dependence on $\epsilon$, whereas Theorem \ref{thm:exactMatMultSDE} has a polynomial dependence.

-For the special case of normalized Laplacian matrices, Cohen et al. \cite{Cohen-SteinerKongSohler:2018} prove a result which matches the guarantee of Theorem \ref{thm:graphSDE}, but with runtime of $2^{O(1/\epsilon)}$ -- i.e., with \emph{no dependence} on $n$.
+As mentioned, most closely related to our sublinear time result on graphs is the result of Cohen et al. \cite{Cohen-SteinerKongSohler:2018}.
+They prove a result which matches the guarantee of Theorem \ref{thm:graphSDE}, but with runtime of $2^{O(1/\epsilon)}$ -- i.e., with \emph{no dependence} on $n$.
 In comparison, our result depends linearly on $n$, but only polynomially on $1/\epsilon$.
-An interesting open question is if a $1/\poly(\epsilon)$ time algorithm is possible.
+An interesting open question is if a $\poly(1/\epsilon)$ time algorithm is possible but we conjecture that the trade-off between the dependence on $n$ and the accuracy $\epsilon$ is inherent.
+Our bound in Lemma \ref{lemma:wass_err_moments} on the Wasserstein-1 distance between two distributions can be seen as analagous to Proposition 1 from \cite{KongValiant:2017}, which is the basis of the result in \cite{Cohen-SteinerKongSohler:2018}.
+They bound the Wasserstein-1 distance between two distributions in terms of the differences in the standard moments of the distributions.
+The bound requires an exponentially small dependence on $1/\epsilon$, i.e. $2^{-O(1/\epsilon)}$, in the difference between the standard moments while the bound from Lemma \ref{lemma:wass_err_moments} only requires an $O(\epsilon/\ln(1/\epsilon))$ difference in the Chebyshev moments.

+As discussed, algorithms for spectral density estimation have been studied since the early 90s \cite{Skilling:1989,SilverRoder:1994,Wang:1994} but only analyzed recently.
+In addition to the work of Chen, Trogdon, and Ubaru that was discussed \cite{ChenTrogdonUbaru:2021}, \cite{MuscoNetrapalliSidford:2018} provides an algorithm for computing an approximate histogram for the spectrum of matrix.
+That result can be shown to yield an $\epsilon$ error approximation to the spectral density in the Wasserstein-1 distance with roughly $O(1/\epsilon^5)$ matrix-vector multiplications.
+This compares to the improved $O(1/\epsilon)$ matrix-vector multiplications required by our Theorem \ref{thm:exactMatMultSDE}.

 \textbf{Matrix-vector query algorithms.} Our work fits into a broader line of work on proving upper and lower bounds on the \emph{matrix-vector query complexity} of linear algebraic problems, from top eigenvector, to matrix inversion, to rank estimation \cite{SunWoodruffYang:2019,SimchowitzEl-AlaouiRecht:2018,BravermanHazanSimchowitz:2020,MeyerMuscoMusco:2020,DharangutteMusco:2021}.
 The goal in this model is to minimize the total number of matrix-vector multiplications with $A$, recognizing that such multiplications either 1) dominate runtime cost or 2) are the only way to access $A$ when it is an implicit matrix.
 The matrix-vector query model generalizes both classical Krylov subspace methods, as well as randomized sketching methods \cite{Woodruff:2014}.
 Studying other basic linear algebra problem when matrix-vector multiplication queries are only assumed to be approximate (as in Definition \ref{def:epsAMV}) is an interesting future direction.